Isle of Man: Types of Company

 Limited Liability Company

-Limited Liability Companies were introduced by the Limited Liability Companies Act 1996.
-A Limited Liability Company (LLC) must have at least two members whose liability is limited to the extent of the capital they contribute to the company.
-Profits are divided among the members and are taxed in their hands, as for a partnership.
+The Manx government introduced American-style limited liability companies (LLCs) with the Limited Liability Companies Act 1996.
+A limited liability company must have at least two members; their liability (and, correspondingly, scope for management) is limited to the extent of the capital they contribute to the company.
+Profits are divided among the members and are treated as member’s income for the purposes of income tax,.
 An LLC does not have directors or a secretary, but it must have a registered agent on the island.
-The life of an LLC is limited to thirty years.
+The life of an LLC is limited to 30 years.
 LLCs are governed by articles of organisation and not memorandum and articles of association.